USB and Type-C™ Cable and Connector

 - USB 2.0 (also known as High Speed USB) achieves 480 Mb/s data rate while retaining backwards compatibility to USB 1.1 devices.

-- USB 3.0 (also known as SuperSpeed USB) achieves 5 Gb/s data rate and implements a dual-bus architecture.
+USB 3.1 Gen 1 (also known as SuperSpeed USB) achieves 5 Gb/s data rate and implements a dual-bus architecture.
 One bus is a USB 2.0 bus and the other is a SuperSpeed bus.

-- USB 3.1 (also known as SuperSpeedPlus USB) achieves 10 Gb/s data rate and supercedes the USB 3.0 specification.
+USB 3.1 Gen 2 (also known as SuperSpeedPlus USB) achieves 10 Gb/s data rate.

-Keysight’s solutions for USB applications are driven and supported by Keysight experts that are active in the USB-IF.
+Keysight’s design and test solutions for USB and USB-C applications are driven and supported by Keysight experts that are active in the USB-IF.
 Our involvement in standards groups and their related workshops, and specification development enables Keysight to bring the right solutions to the market when you need them.

-Regardless of which USB generation design and test challenges you are facing, Keysight offers a complete solution set from simulation to design.
+Regardless of which USB generation or USB Type-C design and test challenges you are facing, Keysight offers a complete solution set from simulation to compliance.

 HARDWARE + SOFTWARE + PEOPLE = USB and Type-C Insights